rr/rr/README.md

 ## Author/Contact

 RR was originally written by Brian Takita.
-It is currently maintained by Elliot Winkler (<elliot.winkler@gmail.com>).
+And it was maintained by Elliot Winkler (<elliot.winkler@gmail.com>).
+It is currently maintained by Kouhei Sutou (<kou@cozmixng.org>).

 ## Credits